-This Working Group will be focused on setting up a Target Laboratory for the in-house fabrication of thin films, windows, special radioactive sources, and related items needed for experiments at FRIB.
+This Working Group is focused on setting up a Target Laboratory for the in-house fabrication of thin films, windows, special radioactive sources, and related items needed for experiments at FRIB.

 Message from the Conveners